 - Trust assets cannot be reachable by creditors.

-Getting back to our example, the court must determine whether the trust assets can be considered in the division of assets in the divorce.
+Here, the court must determine whether the trust assets can be considered in the division of assets in the divorce.
 Several creditors also want access to the assets.
-Who has a right to the money?
+So, who has a right to the money?

 - This was her money, which she put to work for a specific purpose.

-- Because the assets were never in Jack's possession, they should not be considered his property for purposes of divorce or debt.
+- The assets were never in Jack's possession, so they should not be considered his property for purposes of divorce or debt.

-Divorcing spouse's argument.
-The divorcing spouse has a compelling argument for why the assets should be considered.
+Divorcing spouse.
+The divorcing spouse also has a compelling argument for why the assets should be considered.

 - If the money in trust is the only substantial marital asset, she might argue that it's fair and equitable to consider this money in the divorce.

-- She may also argue that Jack's rights under the trust should bring the assets into consideration.
+- She could also argue that Jack's rights under the trust should bring the assets into consideration.